Becoming A Permanent Resident in Canada - Easier (And Quicker) Than You Might Have Thought

 4. You will likely require a Labour Market Impact Assessment (LMIA) to support your job offer, although there is no cost if it is for a permanent resident candidate.

 Please note these are the very basics of the Express Entry process and everyone’s situation is different.
-To discuss your situation, whether an employee or employer, send me a LinkedIn message or email at email@example.com
+To learn more or get started with the process, head over to my Express Entry page here.

 *For the specific programs and eligibility requirements of Express Entry, see: http://www.cic.gc.ca/english/immigrate/skilled/apply-who-express.asp